 Each term, departments select which subjects and instructors will be evaluated.
 Department administrators enter teaching and evaluation data into a central system from which surveys are generated.
 To ensure that you and your subject(s) are being evaluated, please contact your department administrator.

 The online survey uses the questions from the HASS (download sample PDF) and Science/Engineering (download sample PDF) paper evaluation forms.
-In Spring 2013, departments also have the option to pilot a third form with a reduced set of questions applicable to all subjects and teachers at MIT.
+In Fall 2013, departments also have the option to pilot a third form with a reduced set of questions applicable to all subjects and teachers at MIT.
 Regardless of which form is used, these questions are standard across the Institute and cannot be removed.

 You may also add questions that are specific to your teaching, section, and subject.
 The questions can be framed in a variety of formats such as scalar, numeric, and open-ended, among others.
 Because the surveys are intended to be anonymous, please do not ask for information that might indentify respondents.
 For example, it is not appropriate to ask students to provide demographic information such as class year, gender, or race.